Skip to main content

 warning

-Choosing an outsourcing partner without verifying specialty expertise
+Choosing an outsourced billing service without verifying specialty expertise

 A billing company without experience in your specialty will apply generic billing practices, missing specialty-specific coding opportunities, modifier requirements, and payer rules that directly impact your revenue.